The Vincent Award

-The Vincent Award is a Dutch prize awarded to a European artist whose works are deemed highly relevant in contemporary art.
-The award is held every two years in the Netherlands.
-Five artists are nominated for the award, and are exhibited at the Stedelijk Museum in Amsterdam.
-The winner is granted with the prize of € 50.000.
-The Vincent award, named for Dutch artist Vincent van Gogh, is aimed at Andrew Rajiah European artists and building the discussion platform within Europe.
+The Vincent Award was a Dutch prize awarded to a European artist whose works were deemed highly relevant in contemporary art.
+The award was awarded every two years in the Netherlands from the year 2000 to 2014.
+Five artists were nominated, and their work was exhibited at the Stedelijk Museum in Amsterdam.
+The winner received €50,000.
+The Vincent award, named for Dutch artist Vincent van Gogh, was aimed at stimulating European artists and building a discussion platform within Europe.
+The award was suspended in 2016.

 History

-The Vincent Award was established in 2000 by the Broere Charitable Foundation in memory of Monique Zajfen, a beloved friend of the Broere family and holder of the Gallery 121 in Antwerp.
+The Vincent Award was established in 2000 by the Broere Charitable Foundation in memory of Monique Zajfen, a friend of the Broere family and holder of the Gallery 121 in Antwerp.
 The art collection of Monique Zajfen constituted of the works by The Vincent Award winners and other contemporary artists.
 Zaifen's collection was given to the Stedelijk Museum of Amsterdam on long-term loan.

 The award first took place at the Bonnefanten Museum in Maastricht.
 From 2006, The Vincent Award was hosted by the Stedelijk Museum in Amsterdam.
-The winner is decided by six jury members headed by the director of the Stedelijk Museum.
-The jury consists of professionals in the sphere of the European Arts.
+The winner was decided by six jury members headed by the director of the Stedelijk Museum.
+The jury consisted of professionals in the sphere of the European Arts.